Catapult Education™ Speakers Bureau

 • How flowable composites can make dentistry faster, easier, and more efficient

 Achieving successful long-term restorations requires maintaining a clean, dry, and isolated field especially when adhesively bonding.
 Numerous studies have shown that for successful long-term bonding, surfaces free of contaminates such as crevicular fluids, saliva, and blood is necessary.
-This webinar will discuss how to obtain and maintain such a field with an emphasis on rubber dam isolation including clinical cases to show their use.
+This course will discuss how to obtain and maintain such a field with an emphasis on rubber dam isolation including clinical cases to show their use.
 Additionally other isolation, retraction, and suction techniques will be discussed.

 Learning Objectives: